Snir-Dekel/Snir-Dekel/README.md

 <!-- - 🔭 I’m currently working on ... -->
 ### - 🌱 I’m currently learning Tensorflow with python.
-### - 👯 I’m looking to collaborate on any projects related to Full Stack Development or Python.
+### - 👯 I’m looking to collaborate on any projects related to Full Stack Development or Python👩‍💻.
 <!-- ### - 🤔 I’m looking for help with ReactJS. -->
-### - 💬 Ask me about Full Stack Development, Web Security, Python, JS, SQL, Java.
+### - 💬 Ask me about anything listed below! and even about Web Security🔐.
 ### - 📫 How to reach me: snirdekel101@gmail.com.
 ### - ⚡ Fun fact: If you do what you love, you'll never work a day in your life.
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=Snir-Dekel&theme=algolia)](https://git.io/streak-stats)